 Create a custom lapel pin with the print method of your choice

 Lapel pins are perfect to market and brand your business, organization or events.
-Plus, you can create your custom pins and use them to boost brand awareness, for employee recognition, service awards, achievements and much more.
+What’s more, you can create your custom pins and use them to boost brand awareness, for employee recognition, service awards, achievements and much more.
 Today we have brought you some of the most used processes for making lapel pins.

-There three main imprint methods used to create custom pins
+Three main imprint methods used to create custom pins

 There are several methods that are used to customize a pin.
 Depending upon the colors and materials desired, the imprint methods can be divided in: